 Campus housing is provided to graduate students on a space available basis.
 Housing is available on a semester basis and also on a nightly basis in the summer.
 Many Canadian students and other commuters stay overnight in local hotels when campus housing is unavailable.
 Contact the Office of Residence Life at 716-888-2220 for more information, including availability.

 Yes, students can take examinations sponsored by the College Level Examination Program (CLEP), the College Entrance Examination Board (CEEB) or by the New York State College Proficiency Examination Program (CPE).
 Students must consult with the appropriate dean for permission to use any credit by examination toward their graduate degree or certificate requirements.

-Yes, we have been preparing teachers for certification in Canada for over 20 years.
-Once requirements are complete, Canadian students will apply to the New York State Department of Education for certification .
-New York State will then pass certification information to the Ontario College of Teachers.
-Candidates must apply directly to the Ontario College of Teachers for certification in Ontario.
+Yes, we have been preparing teachers for certification in Canada for more than 20 years.
+Once requirements are complete, Canadian students will apply to the New York State Department of Education for certification.
+New York State will then pass certification information to the Ontario College of Teachers to issue the appropriate certification in Ontario.

 In order to attend Canisius College, Canadian students must receive a Certificate of Visa Eligibility (Form I-20).
 This form is issued by Canisius College after the student has submitted proof of his/her ability to meet all educational and living expenses for the entire period of study.
 The student must provide this proof by filling out the Canisius College International Student Certification of Finances form, which includes a budget worksheet to help the student determine the total educational expenses.
 This form must have enough funds (in US dollars) listed and verified to cover the full amount of the student's educational and living expenses.
 This form must be submitted to the Graduate Education Office.
 After it is processed, the college will mail the I-20 form directly to the student.